 Breaks

-Meal breaks
+Meal

 An employee who works in excess of five (5) hours will be entitled to an unpaid meal break of not less than thirty (30) minutes and not more than sixty (60) minutes.

 The time of taking the meal break may be varied by agreement between an employee and CIG from time to time.